 Terhi Rantanen is an academic member of the LSE Council.
 She is Professor of Global Media and Communications in the Department of Media and Communications.
 Since 2000 she have directed LSE’s oldest and largest double MSc programme in Global Media and Communications with the University of Southern California (USC).
 She also started and directed a similar double programme with Fudan University in 2007.
 She is Chair of LSE’s Graduate Studies Sub-Committee (GSSC) and Misconduct Panels (2012- to date).
 Her research interests include global media, especially news and (post-)communist media.

-Ali Nikpay is currently a partner at Gibson Dunn & Crutcher.
+Ali Nikpay is a partner at Gibson Dunn & Crutcher.
 Prior to joining Gibson Dunn, he served in a number of senior positions at the Office of Fair Trading, including as Senior Director for criminal enforcement, Senior Director for Merger Decisions and Senior Director for Policy.
 He was also a member of the authority's highest decision-making organ, its Executive Committee.
 Before the OFT, he served as a policy and legal advisor at the European Commission.
 Ali is an independent member of LSE Council, the School’s governing body.

 Ali has taught at the University of Oxford and was a Visiting Fellow at the LSE.
 He serves on the editorial boards of the following journals: "European Competition Law", "World Competition", "Antitrust Enforcement Review" and "Competition Law International".